sf-wdi-31/rails-migrations-practice/README.md

 * Please make the name field REQUIRED (null: false)
 * Also add a boolean admin field with a default of false.

-You can do this in 1 migration, but since these are sort of different tasks 2 is also OK.
+You can do this in 1 migration, but since these are unrelated tasks, 2 is also OK.